Here is the illustration depicting the concept of a Payment Gateway.

 Now you might be asking yourself, “Isn’t my website shopping cart a payment gateway?”
 The answer is “no” (in most cases).
 A website shopping cart is a piece of software that tracks inventory and allows customers to add items for eventual checkout.
 A payment gateway fits between your shopping cart and merchant account and is only responsible for the capturing and transferring of credit card data.

-This may sound complicated, but most merchant services companies have made the process of setting these various services to be as seamless as possible.
-To make it simple, be sure to work with an experienced web designer.
+This all may sound complicated, but most merchant services companies have made the process of setting up these various services to be as seamless as possible.
+To make it simple, be sure to work with an experienced web designer who is experienced with building e-commerce websites.